-Procedure to follow after you have received a formal acceptance letter from your host university:
+Below are procedures to follow after you have received a formal acceptance letter from your host university:

-2. Applying for student visa
+1. Applying for a student visa

 Check out the procedures and documents required from the Consulate General and proceed with your visa application immediately upon receipt of your acceptance letter.